sharwell/ha-tea-timer/docs/troubleshooting.md

 - **Fix:** Update the automation to listen to the correct entity id or adjust conditions.
 Remember that Home Assistant does not replay finishes missed while it was offline; consider a startup automation if you need catch-up behavior.

+## Paused state lost after Home Assistant restart

+- **Symptom:** A paused brew resumes from the beginning after Home Assistant restarts.
+- **Diagnosis:** Timers only restore their paused/remaining duration when the helper is created with `restore: true`.
+Without restoration Home Assistant treats the entity as idle on startup, so the card follows suit.
+- **Fix:** Edit the timer helper in **Settings → Devices & services → Helpers** and enable **Restore**.
+  Alternatively, update your YAML helper definition to include `restore: true`.
+Compatibility mode also resumes correctly as long as the associated `input_text` helper retains its value across restarts.

 ## Still stuck?